stevenplatt/cv/README.md

 #### Salesforce.com
 *Cloud Computing*

 **Network Engineer**, San Francisco, US, 2012-2014

-* Coordinated with real-estate business unit and stakeholders to design and spec network requirements for newly deployed and acquisition facilities globally.
+* Coordinated with real-estate business unit and stakeholders to design and spec network requirements for newly deployed and acquisition facilities globally, including network link sizing and hardware configurations.
-* Principle deployment engineer; completed network installations to facilities in the United States, United Kingdom and Australia.
+* Principle network deployment engineer; completed network installations to facilities in the United States, United Kingdom and Australia.
 * Domain owner for VoIP, Wireless, and Unified Communications operations.
 Managed and delivered training to the Global Network Operations Center for Voice product support.
-* High availability support for enterprise Datacenter, LAN, WAN, Wireless, Firewall, VPN, and Load Balancer network systems.
+* High availability support for Cisco LAN, WAN, Wireless and VPN, Juniper firewall, and F5 Load Balancer systems.

 #### Caterpillar Inc
 *Heavy Industry and Manufacturing*

 **Information Technology Analyst II**, Peoria, US, 2007-2012

-* Completed service and platform design for satellite connected “field view” streaming video services and managed service rollout to facilities in Canada, Czech Republic, and the United States.
+* Completed service and platform design for new satellite connected “field view” product support.
+Service utilized Librestream industrial cameras, Inmartsat connectivity, and Tandberg Cisco network gateways to allow screen sharing, live video markup, and remote support of Caterpillar industrial machines.
+Pilot services deployed to facilities in Canada, Czech Republic, and the United States.
-* Managed service design and coordinated launch of single-user “desktop video” calling services to allow video-calling functions for 60,000 IP Phones globally.
-* Installed Cisco Telepresence HD video conferencing service to facilities in the United States, Singapore, Australia, and China.
-* Deployment engineer, installed IP Phone networks to facilities in the United States, China, and Thailand.
-* Managed rollout of “follow-the-sun” support model for phone network support, utilizing 3 shifts across North America, Europe, and Asia.
+* Created and managed “follow-the-sun” support team for phone network totalling 60,000 phone and video terminals across 50 countries, utilizing 3 teams at facilities in Belgium, Singapore, and the United States.
-* Designed and deployed Cisco Voice-Over-IP network monitoring providing coverage for 60,000 IP phones globally.
+* Deployed Cisco IP Phone and HD Telepresence video conference networks to facilities in Australia, China, Singapore, Thailand, and the United States.

 ## Publications
 * *"Towards Blockchain for Decentralized Self-Organizing Wireless Networks"*.
 S Platt, M Oliver.
 IEEE Globecom Workshops (GC Wkshps), 1-5, 2019